francoism90/asus-router/README.md

 reboot
 ```

-To make the changes persistent, make sure to adjust the `jffs/scripts/wlboost` script.
+To make the changes persistent, make sure to also adjust the `jffs/scripts/wlboost` script.